Skip to main content

 How does Midnight work at a high level?

-See the tutorial's introductory material and the section of this site about How Midnight works.
-You can also read more about Midnight's architecture and concepts in the 'Learn' section.
+See Midnight's architecture and the section of this site about How Midnight works.

 What is the current Testnet block time (time to finality)?